 1) Initial Capital

 Easily the highest expense of owning cataract equipment is purchasing it.
 Purchasing cataract equipment (phaco machines, handpieces, and microscopes) can easily cost your facility over 6 figures in capital expenditure to be ready to facilitate cataract surgery (and if you are considering having 2 rooms operational for cataracts, double that figure).
 That’s no small dent.
 But the real challenge in the ophthalmic specialty is keeping up with how quickly new technology is released.
 Software upgrades typically are released annually which cost you to upgrade.
 On average, manufacturers release new phaco platforms every 7-10 years, meaning that you may need to re-invest in new technology on that timeframe.
-Ophthalmology is one of the most rapidly advanced specialties in the medical field.
+Ophthalmology is one of the most rapidly advancing specialties in the medical field.

 2) Repairs and Preventative Maintenance